EnterpriseDB/tpa/docs/tpaexec-provision.md

 ```

 This command will produce lots of output (append ``-v``, ``-vv``, etc.
 to the command if you want even more verbose output).
+The output is also
+logged to ``ansible.log`` in the cluster directory.

 If it completes without error, you may proceed to run
 [``tpaexec deploy``](tpaexec-deploy.md) to install and configure